 Abstract

-Motivation: Novel strategies are needed for multiple omics data integration to extract relevant information from complex of biological systems in the form of key molecular signatures.
+Motivation: Novel strategies are needed for multiple omics (multi-omics) data integration to identify predictive biomarkers of disease.

-Results: We present DIABLO, a novel integrative method to identify multi-omics biomarker panels that can explain the common information across different data types and discriminate multiple phenotypic groups.
-In the multi-omics analyses of simulated and real-world cancer datasets (colon, lung, kidney, glioblastoma), DIABLO led to superior biological enrichment compared to existing unsupervised integrative methods and achieved comparable predictive performance with existing supervised multi-step schemes methods such as concatenation and ensemble of sparse partial least squares discriminant analysis classifiers.
-Specifically, DIABLO identified known as well as novel multi-omics biomarkers (mRNA, miRNA, CpGs and proteins) in the TCGA breast cancer study.
-Modular-based analyses and cross-over study design were included in the DIABLO framework in the asthma study to cellular frequencies, gene-modules, and metabolic pathways.
-Therefore, DIABLO is a versatile approach that will benefit a diverse range of research areas where the integration of multiple high dimensional datasets available for the same set of specimens is needed.
+Results: We present DIABLO, a novel integrative method that can simultaneously explain the common information across different data types using a subset of biomarkers from each omics data-type while discriminating between multiple phenotypic groups.
+In the multi-omics analyses of simulated and real-world cancer datasets, DIABLO led to superior biological enrichment compared to existing unsupervised integrative methods and achieved comparable predictive performance with existing supervised approaches.
+DIABLO identified known as well as novel multi-omics biomarkers (mRNA, miRNA, CpGs and proteins) in the TCGA breast cancer study.
+We demonstrate how to incorporate modular-based analyses and a cross-over study design in the DIABLO framework using cellular frequencies, gene expression, metabolite abundances collected from subjects before and after allergen inhalation challenge.
+DIABLO is a versatile approach that will benefit a diverse range of research areas where multi-omics data is used to identify predictive markers of multiclass outcomes.

-Availability and implementation: DIABLO is implemented along with tools for model selection, validatio, and graphical outputs to assist in the interpretation of the integrative analyses in the R package mixOmics, along with tutorials on http://mixomics.org.
+Availability: DIABLO is implemented along with tools for model selection, validation, and graphical outputs to assist in the interpretation of the integrative analyses in the R package mixOmics, along with tutorials on http://mixomics.org.

 Contact: kimanh.lecao@unimelb.edu.au

-Supplementary information: Supplementary Data are available at Bioinformatics online.
+Suppl. information: Suppl.
+Data are available at Bioinformatics online.

 Introduction